 - When I prepare curries with tamarind juice, I add two spoonfuls of this powder with salt and some turmeric powder while cooking itself.

 So you are able to see that it is a multi-purpose spice powder with lots of uses.
 You may invent your own kinds of uses of this powder and prepare tasty delicious recipes that give enjoyment to your family.

 Your appetite will also be increasing while tasting these dishes.

-So, why are you waiting for?
-Immediately jump into the kitchen to give a try at these spice powders and have your nice, delicious recipes prepared using these multi-purpose powders to enjoy a spicy life.
+So, give a try at these spice powders and have your nice, delicious recipes prepared using these multi-purpose spice powders to enjoy a spicy life.